wdrammeh/kit-python-101/variables/readme.md

 # Variable names

-- Can only contain alpha-numeric characters and underscores (A-z, 0-9, and _ ), but cannot start with a number
+- Can only contain alpha-numeric characters (A-Z 0-9) and underscores (_), but cannot start with a number
-- Cannot be any of python's reserved keywords.
+- Cannot be any of python's reserved keywords

-> Variables names are case-sensitive: first != First
+> Variable names are case-sensitive: first != First

 # References